Ready. Set. Paint! Explore your kid’s creativity and create Word Art on canvas or paper. A perfect gift idea for grandparents and parents alike.

 - While the pin described taping off the word, I chose to print out the words on cardstock and tape the words to the canvas.
 This way, I could pick out a font that I liked.

 - Gather your supplies: A tarp or something to lay on the ground to save your floor and washable paint.

 - Optional items: Paint brushes, aprons, art canvas to paint on (you can just use paper and frame it as well).

 - Get it all ready and make sure that you and the kids are wearing clothes you don’t mind getting dirty.

 - Ready, set, PAINT!
 Have fun and let them paint all over just make sure the cardstock is securely attached to the canvas (Scotch tape is not recommended).

 - Once they are done take the cardstock off and voila!
 You have an original masterpiece.

 These also make great gifts for grandparents.
 We recently created one for the room all the grandchildren sleep in at my parents’ house that says, “Sweet Dreams” and have a request from my mom for a yellow and orange design that will say, “You are my sunshine”.
-It’s a really pleasant project for the kids and something they can be proud of.
-The best part is that you will adore it for years to come.
+It’s a really enjoyable adventure for the kids and something they can be proud of.
+The best part is that you will treasure it for years to come.